Working from home and need a little break? Take 5 minutes to brew the perfect cup of loose leaf tea with our At Home Brew Guide.

 STEP 4: REMOVE AND SIP SLOWLY

 After the timer goes off, remove the infuser from your cup.
 Add a drop of milk and honey if you wish, and enjoy.
 Want more?
-Use the tea leaves again and steep another cup.
+The loose leaf tea leaves are strong enough to use for a second steep.
+Repeat the process, and enjoy.